How much does a ferret cost?

 How Much Does A Ferret Cage Cost?

 A ferret cage is your number one list on the ferret equipment list.
 It is a place for a ferret when you aren’t at home and you can’t look out for him.
 A ferret cage shouldn’t be cheap or small.
-That means you can’t look for ferret cages under $100, you will have to raise the bar on at least $250.
+That means you can’t look for ferret cages under $100, you will have to raise the bar to at least $250.

 I know that it sounds much, but you have to consider that once you buy a good ferret cage, you will have it for ages.
 That means you won’t have to worry about that anymore.
 But, before you go and buy a cage, I strongly recommend you to read my post about the best ferret cages.
 I have explained there what are some criteria you have to consider and why.